-Some describe these restrictions as the "potted plant" rule, but however the policy is structured, the advisor may always be a "supportive potted plant" for their advisee by:
+Some describe these restrictions as the "potted plant" rule, but 'supportive potted plant" for their advisee by:

 - Speaking privately with their advisee during a break of a pre-hearing meeting, investigatory interview, or hearing. - Using a "breakout room" during a virtual interview or pre-hearing meeting to speak with their advisee.